Board of Trustees

 Michael began his CPG career with The Coca Cola Company as a Sales and Marketing professional.
 His career in toys began in 2002 with The LEGO Group, first in the North American market and then global roles in Australia and Denmark.
 As VPGM for LEGO Australia/New Zealand, he served as a Board Member of the Australian Toy Association and later joined the ATA Board’s Executive Committee.
 While stationed at the LEGO HQ in Denmark, Michael headed up the creative Shopper Marketing Agency, leading packaging development, product launches, the large-model factories, shopper communication and the Shopper Marketing Centre of Excellence, working to create best-in-class in-store experiences.
 After nearly a decade abroad, Michael returned to the US with The LEGO Group in 2013.

 In 2015, Michael accepted the role of President for the North American Division of Schleich GmbH, the global market leader for premium collectible figurines and playsets.
-Since 2019, Michael has served in the role of CEO for Toysmith, the Washington-based premium toy and gift manufacturer and distributor, whose mission is to turn everyday moments into joyful memories.
+From 2019 through 2024, Michael served in the role of CEO for Toysmith, the Washington-based premium toy and gift manufacturer and distributor, whose mission is to turn everyday moments into joyful memories.

 In addition to The Toy Foundation, Michael serves on the Board of Directors for The U.S. Toy Association, advancing the growth and sustainability of the toy industry while helping parents and children discover the benefits of creative play.